ydsaglme/harvard_cs50_sql/project/readme.md

 ### Relationships
 **_Entity Relationship Diagram Link:_** _https://drive.google.com/file/d/1ulto4AndTlaULL7J6oJAUWirrnrF50li/view?usp=sharing_

-**_Account-User Relationship (1:1):_** _The relationship between the account and user is a one to one relationship.
+**_Account-User Relationship (1:1):_** _The relationship between the account and user is one to one relationship.
 An account can have at most one user.
 A user can be given by a particular account._

-**_Account-Admin Relationship (1:1):_** _The relationship between the account and admin is a one to one relationship.
+**_Account-Admin Relationship (1:1):_** _The relationship between the account and admin is one to one relationship.
 An account can have at most one admin.
 An admin can be given by a particular account._

-STREAMER-USER RELATIONSHIP (1:1): The relationship between the streamer and user is one to one relationship.
+**_Streamer-User Relationship (1:1):_** _The relationship between the streamer and user is one to one relationship.
 A user can be at most one streamer.
-A streamer can be at most one user.
+A streamer can be at most one user._

-USER-GAMES RELATIONSHIP (M:M): Relationship between user and games is many-to-many relationship.
-A specific user can play various games, while specific games can be play by various users.
+**_User-Games Relationship (M:M):_** _The relationship between the user and games is many-to-many relationship.
+A specific user can play various games, while specific games can be played by various users._

 USER-ADS RELATIONSHIP (1:M): Relationship between User and Ads is one-to-many relationship.
 A specific user can create various ads, while specific ads belong to one user.
 29
 USER-MESSAGE RELATIONSHIP (1:M): Relationship between user and message is one-to-many relationship.
 A specific user can message various people, while the messages sent belong to one user.